cherrera1208/reading-notes/code-201n94/class-03.md

 # Class-03: Lists, Control Flow, and Box Model

 Styling a web page with lists, ordered or unordered, can help display information in an easy to read manner or give instructions.
 The css box model makes a webpage more uniform and organized and pleasing to look at and interact with.
-And the JS concepts of arrays, operators & expressions, conditionals, and loops are incredibly important in the useability and stability of a website.
+And the JS concepts of arrays, operators & expressions, conditionals, and loops are incredibly important in the usability and stability of a website.
 These are the foundational elements of the logic of a website's behavior.

 <!-- answer questions -->